makerdao/dss-allocator/README.md

-# `dss-conduits`
+# `dss-allocator`

 Part of this code was inspired by https://github.com/makerdao/rwa-toolkit/blob/master/src/urns/RwaUrn.sol mainly authored by livnev and https://github.com/dapphub/ds-roles/blob/master/src/roles.sol authored by DappHub.
 Since it should belong to the MakerDAO community the Copyright from our additions has been transferred to Dai Foundation.

 ## Overview
-Implementation of the allocation system, based on the [technical specification forum post](https://forum.makerdao.com/t/preliminary-technical-specification-of-the-allocation-system/20921
+Implementation of the allocation system, based on the [technical specification forum post](https://forum.makerdao.com/t/preliminary-technical-specification-of-the-allocation-system/20921).
-).

 ![Untitled](https://github.com/makerdao/dss-allocator/assets/130549691/388f20fa-2d0c-484b-b716-fe4fa742115b)